sharadregoti/tyk-docs/tyk-docs/content/shared/x-tyk-gateway.md

 Tyk classic API definition: `custom_middleware.post`.

 **Field: `responsePlugin` ([ResponsePlugin](#responseplugin))**
-Deprecated: ResponsePlugin contains configuration related to the custom plugin that is run during processing of the response from the upstream service.
+ResponsePlugin contains configuration related to the custom plugin that is run during processing of the response from the upstream service.
 Deprecated: Use ResponsePlugins instead.

 **Field: `responsePlugins` ([CustomPlugins](#customplugins))**